How Student Technology Policies Work

 In some cases, students need to pay additional charges for leaving school before they complete a certain number of credits.
 These charges often match the institution's replacement fee for damage or theft.

 The following colleges and universities with online programs, listed in alphabetical order, offer laptops, tablets, and other technological incentives for students.
+Each school is listed with details on the eligibility requirements, rules and regulations for their tech perk programs for online students.

 - Bethel University